CodeBlInDD/CodeBlInDD/README.md

 - 👋 Hi, I’m @CodeBlInDD
 - 👀 I’m interested in Programming , sports physics, chemistry, engineering and power engineering.
-- 🌱 I’m currently learning C++ and Python
+- 🌱 I’m Currently Learning SDL2 & mastering C++
-- 📫 How to reach me - Discord - blindiscool
+- 📫 How to reach me - Discord - blind_rr

 <!---
 CodeBlInDD/CodeBlInDD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.